 Adversely, cheaper devices are often simpler to install but easier to be seen and removed by thieves.

 Placement can also affect the efficiency of some units, which can cause a significant reduction in signal strength if they are not located or installed correctly.
-Some GPS devices, for instance, need to be located at the top of the motorcycle’s structure.
+Some GPS devices, for instance, must be located at the top of the motorcycle’s structure.